 UASC are a subset of the Children Looked After number above.
 Local Authorities through agreement have a simple formula to ensure a fair distribution of the responsibility for looking after unaccompanied children.
-Each local authority has a 0.07% ceiling for how many UASC and unaccompanied asylum seeking children a region or local authority is reasonably expected to be looking after at any time, as a proportion of its total number of children.
+Each local authority has a 0.07% ceiling for how many UASC and unaccompanied asylum-seeking children a region or local authority is reasonably expected to be looking after at any time, as a proportion of its total number of children.

 Thurrock's allocated number is 31 children.
-There was a reduction in the entry of UASC into Essex Ports in 2020 to 2021 as the preferred route appears to have been through Dover.
-Between January and March 2022, there have been 12 new UASC arrivals into Thurrock compared to 4 between January and March 2021.
-There is ongoing work with the Home Office to ensure timely and smooth transition for this cohort if Thurrock's allocation of UASC is exceeded
+Over the last year there have been fewer children arriving at Thurrock Ports/found in vehicles in Thurrock as the preferred route appears to have been through Dover.
+Between April and June 2022, there have been 4 new UASC arrivals into Thurrock compared to 12 between April and June 2021.
+There is ongoing work with the Home Office to ensure timely and smooth transition for this cohort if Thurrock's allocation of UASC is exceeded.

 When a local authority reaches its allocated number there are arrangements in place for new arrivals to be transferred via the National Transfer Scheme (NTS).
-The NTS replaced, the Eastern Region1 Transfer scheme in July 2021 which worked efficiently and effectively with the transfer of UASC usually within 10 days of arrival.
+The NTS replaced, the Eastern Region Transfer scheme in July 2021 which worked efficiently and effectively with the transfer of UASC usually within 10 days of arrival.